tripu/simple-interpolation/README.md

 f({ y: 1.5, z: 1.5 }); // x -> 1.5
 ```

-Or you can using TypeScript alternative
+Or you can use TypeScript

 ```typescript
 import { double } from "simple-interpolation";